riskable/docker-foreman/README.rst

 ------------
 There's some (mostly minor) issues with the image...

-idle_timeout
-^^^^^^^^^^^^
-For some reason Foreman sets the default ``idle_timeout`` to 0 which forces you to (annoyingly) re-login every time you navigate to any page.
-To fix it:

-    1. Login.
-    2. Navigate to Administer->Settings.
-    3. It will ask you to login again (sigh).
-    4. Click on the "General" tab (this will not require logging in again).
-    5. Click the 'idle_timeout' setting to edit it.
-    6. Set it to something like '60' for a 1-hour timeout and click "Save".

-Once that's done it *may* ask you to login one more time but the overall problem will be fixed.

-If anyone knows how to set that permission from the command line after Foreman is installed let me know so I can incorporate it into the ``first_run.sh`` script.

 SmartProxy Errors
 ^^^^^^^^^^^^^^^^^
 I have not tested Foreman's SmartProxy in this image so I don't know if it